-The Long Preamble shall contain a minimum of 4800 and a maximum of 6000 recordings of the Low Frequency Preamble pattern (010 000 000 100 000 001 000 000).
+The Long Preamble shall contain a minimum of 7500 and a maximum of 9500 recordings of the Low Frequency Preamble pattern (010 000 000 100 000 001 000 000).
 It is not recorded alone, but always followed by a Normal Preamble.
 This preamble shall be recorded at the beginning of the first block on every track.
-It is also recorded before the first Data Frame on the Directory track to separate it from the rewritable Media Header Frames.
+It is also recorded before the first Data Frame on the Directory track to separate it from the rewritable Media Header Frames and before the End Of Data frame to allow reliable appending.